Joonsey/joonsey.github.io/README.md

 ### How did you go about making the flappy bird?

-I decided one day 5 am i wanted to learn neural network as i felt like i was ready for the task.
+I decided one day at 5 am i wanted to learn neural network as i felt like i was ready for the task.
 I found a nice tutorial for the "neat" module and sat down developing the game classes and loop for about 9 hours straight.
 Then i proceeded to implement the Neural network and tempered with differen weights/values until i had something i was very comfortable with.

-*bird class*
+**bird class**

 ```python
 class Bird: